CraftTweaker/CraftTweaker/readme.md

 ### Developing and running MineTweaker from source

 In order to run the project, you have to execute the setupDecompWorkspace in the MineTweaker3-MC17-Main project.
 It will prepare a running environment for you.
 After that, you can simply run minecraft with the runClient task on MineTweaker3-MC17-Main.
 It will run MineTweaker. (without its mod support libraries)

+Additionally, you will have to copy tools.jar from your JDK to the buildSrc/libs directory (if someone knows how to make a proper reference to it, please let me know).

 If you want to work on a specific mod support library, perform the setupDecompWorkspace on that specific mod support and run that project with the runClient task.
 It will then run MineTweaker + that specific mod support library.